edelucia/feed/CertiLeaks/README.txt

-To use the CertLeaks service, please refer to
+To use the CertiLeaks service, please visit before

 https://www.emanueledelucia.net/introducing-certileaks-an-intelligence-based-layer-of-security-for-digital-signatures/

-Archive is password protected to prevent the shared information can potentially harmi the image of the companies or institutions involved.
+Please note the archive is password protected to prevent the shared information can potentially harm the image of the companies or institutions involved.

-Password will be shared with trusted third parties by request access to -> email@emanueledelucia.net
+Password will be shared with trusted third parties by emailing -> email@emanueledelucia.net